ayaka14732/tpu-starter/README.md

 ### 7.1.
 Why JAX?

-JAX is one of the most exciting neural network libraries and it will be the most popular neural network library in the future.
+JAX is the next generation of deep learning libraries, with excellent support for TPU.
+To get started quickly with JAX, you can read the official [tutorial](https://jax.readthedocs.io/en/latest/jax-101/index.html).

 ### 7.2.
-Compute gradients with `jax.grad`

-### 7.3.
-Load training data to CPU, then send batches to TPU

-### 7.4.
-Data parallelism on 8 TPU cores
+Parallelism

-#### 7.4.1.
+#### 7.2.1.
 Basics of `jax.pmap`

 There are four key points here.